Prompt Sapper: A LLM-Empowered Production Tool for Building AI Chains: Conclusion

 \section{Conclusion}

 This paper presents a systematic methodology for AI chain engineering, encompassing three key concepts and four activities to advance the modularity, composability, debuggability and reusability of AI chain functionalities.
 By incorporating this methodology, we introduce Prompt Sapper, a blocky-style visual programming tool that empowers AI chain engineers, including non-technical users, to compose prompt-based AI services using foundation models through chat-based requirement analysis and visual programming.
 Sapper contains two views, namely Design View and Block View, with LLM co-pilots, to help elicit requirements, generate code skeleton, run/test the AI service.
-In a user study involving 16 participants, we demonstrate the low entry barrier and practicality of Prompt Sapper, showcasing its significant time-saving capabilities compared to traditional IDEs.
-The tool eliminates the need to learn various API calls and minimizes time spent on resource searching.
+In a user study involving \cy{18} participants, we demonstrate the low entry barrier and practicality of Prompt Sapper, showcasing its significant time-saving capabilities compared to traditional IDEs.
+The tool eliminates the need to learn various API calls and minimizes time spent on resource searching. \cy{Moreover, through a separate user study with 12 participants, we confirmed the effectiveness of our LLM-based co-pilots.}

+\begin{acks} This work is partially supported by the National Nature Science Foundation of China under Grant (62262031). \end{acks}